-My youngest, just 4 at the time, immediately offered a solution.
+My youngest, just four at the time, immediately offered a solution.
 “Mom, we can pray like George!”

-Money was tight and George depended on God for provision.
-One particular time when the orphanage ran out of food, George instructed the children and caretakers to come to the table to eat, in faith that God would somehow provide.
+Money was tight, and George depended on God for provision.
+One particular time when the orphanage ran out of food, George instructed the children and caretakers to come to the table to eat, having faith that God would somehow provide.
 As they sat at the table praying, God answered and provided for their extreme need by sending several people with the necessary food.